With "The Beat Goes On" stomping into the Top Ten,

 Sonny delivers a poor album in the form of IN CASE YOU'RE INLOVE.
-Record buyers may be quick to forgive a bum single here and there but in 1967 they don't want and LP full of them.
-Only four new tracks appear the album and they're not representative of the new directions rock is taking.
+Record buyers may be quick to forgive a bum single here and there but in 1967 they don't want an LP full of them.
+Only four new tracks appear on the album, and they're not representative of the new directions rock is taking.
 They're dispassionately-done oldies, with uninspired Spector-ish productions.
 Harmony vocals are out: verses are simply traded between Sonny & Cher, with a little too much Sonny.

-But with the GOOD TIMES O.S.T. playing on no stereos (and the movie opening to empty theaters, despite fair reviews) it's going to be the year that Sonny & Cher miss the boat.
+But with the GOOD TIMES O.S.T. playing on no stereos (and the movie opening to empty theaters, despite fairly positive reviews) it's going to be the year that Sonny & Cher miss the boat.
 The LP only has five new songs, with the Spectorian bell-ringer "It's The Little Things" being both brilliant and four years out of date.
 Two Hollywood-ish versions of "I Got You Babe", an old Cher B-side ("I'm Gonna Love You") and film dialog pad out an eight-song clunker with an ugly cover slick.

 March recording sessions in Milan produce "Il Cammino Di Ogni Speranza" for a no-win entry in the San Remo Song Festival, coupled with Sonny soloing on "L'umanita".
 Back home, Leaves' guitarist Bill Rinehart produces "A Beautiful Story" to follow-up "The Beat Goes On".
 (Sonny has made an aborted attempt at a solo version a few months earlier.)
 Despite optimism and advance orders, the dreamy piece of commercial oom-pah-pah flower power fails to crack the Top 40.